- Fees & payment

 This realization is the profound foundation of my work: We must aspire to connect with our souls in order to achieve positive results in the practical world, as well as inner peace, joy and vitality.

 Since 1987 I have attended numerous workshops and courses in my field of expertise (listed in my CV).
-I also have a social and political commitment to work for a paradigm shift within the law towards mediation and healing practices called “restorative justice,” as opposed to the current system of retributive law that punishes and alienates people and communities on both sides of an offence.
-This is also an objective for the UN.
+I also feel a social commitment to work for a sustainable planet and a shift in paradigm within the law towards mediation and healing practices.
+Called “restorative justice” as opposed to the current system of retributive law.
+I support the 17 UN World Goals and volunteer in a start up project for the Goals.

 Because of the extraordinary help we received in connection with the loss of our daughter, I co-founded an organisation in 2010 helping families cope with the untimely loss of a parent or sibling both practically and emotionally.
 “Life Line in Grief.”